Pet Insurance Blog

 Although vet care is generally less expensive for cats, treating major illnesses can still leave a serious dent in your wallet without insurance.

 NOTE: If your pet has a pre-existing condition, pet insurance is still worth the investment.
-For one, if the condition is curable it can be covered by some plans.
-You can find out which plans fit your best best by generating a new search on Pawlicy Advisor.
-If the condition is not curable, other conditions may arise and having to pay fully out-of-pocket for multiple medical expenses is a nightmare.
+For one, if the condition is curable, it can be covered by some plans.
+You can find out which plans fit you best by generating a new search on Pawlicy Advisor.
+If the condition is not curable, other conditions may arise, and having to pay fully out-of-pocket for multiple medical expenses is a nightmare.
 If the cost of pet insurance is an issue for you, use Pawlicy Advisor’s recommendation engine to find the best plan at the best price.

 91.9% of the cats that did have pre-existing conditions were adults.

-• 8.1% of the cats with pre-existing conditions were less and one year old.
+• 8.1% of the cats with pre-existing conditions were less than one year old.

 • Meanwhile, 91.9% of cats with an existing condition were adults.